 This is how it should be because we all come from nature and so it is our responsibility to take care of it.
 They are paving the way for how we can all be environmentalists and activists.
 Protect Our Winters has launched the @pow_action_fund where real action on policy can happen!
 That has affected me personally because the action steps are loud and clear.
 I know and understand how to help, and I love to take action.
 Since there is power in numbers, the more who join, the more impact will be had.
 Head over to POWActionFund.org to learn more about our mission, initiatives, and ways to get involved.
 Together, let’s turn our passion into purpose and realize the true potential and power we have when we come together in community.

 I often ask myself, “Can the state of our planet be a reflection of what is happening on our inside?”
 As a collective, we humans are not so healthy—we have so many individual problems.
-We waste; we suffer; we care about shallow things; judge each other for looks, gender, color, and beliefs; we are always on the hunt, hustling to “make it” in this world.
-We mindlessly rip out what we identify as weeds and pollute the land.
-We eat unhealthy food; we expose our bodies to far too many harmful chemicals and toxins.
+We waste, suffer, care about shallow things; judge each other for looks, gender, color, and beliefs; Always on the hunt, hustling to “make it” in this world, we mindlessly rip out what we identify as weeds and pollute the land.
+We eat unhealthy food and expose our bodies to far too many harmful chemicals and toxins.
 We don’t move enough and we have more diseases than ever.
 Meanwhile, the earth is getting warmer, oceans are getting contaminated, and animals are trapped in our mindless line of trash.

 We let the ego (our subconscious, programmed mind) sit in the driver’s seat as we (the awareness) are asleep.
 This gets us into trouble all day long, wrapped up in our thoughts and beliefs, comparing and constantly finding ways to separate from other human beings and creatures, and from nature.
 I think this is an important topic to speak about and we can help turn things around for the better of our planet.
 I am connected with the Kind Humans Movement who are spreading the simple yet profound message of kindness.
 Start being kind to yourself, make healthy choices, and let that kindness ripple outwards.
 I love and adore the people behind Keep A Breast Foundation who educate people about how to be preventative in relation to breast cancer.
 We should act and incorporate healthy choices, both for ourselves and others, before it’s too late.